All levels

 New fish not eating for the first two to three days is normal — they are stressed and orienting.
 Not eating past five to seven days warrants attention.
 Observe before acting.
 Most disruptions resolve without intervention if the keeper rhythm (feeding, water changes) remains consistent during the window.

 "The disruption window asks one thing of the keeper: consistency.
-Don't change the feeding schedule, the lighting, the water change rhythm.
-Let the biology stabilise around what it already knows."
+Keeping the feeding schedule, lighting, and water change rhythm stable through this period is the highest-value thing to do — the biology is already working hard without any new variables added."

 04 / 04After the window